 1. Prepare Product Photos and Content

-Make sure to take product photos with multiple angles so that customers see exactly what they’re getting.
+You have to take product photos with multiple angles so that customers see exactly what they’re getting.
 The description and supporting content should address common questions to reduce the load on your customer service and returns staff during and after the holidays.
-If the products come with manuals or require additional downloads, include these in your listing.

 2. Optimize Your Website’s User Experience